-SJND will support students who are at higher risk for severe illness or who cannot safely distance from household contacts at higher risk, by providing options such as virtual learning or independent study (See Appendix D)
+SJND will support students who are at higher risk for severe illness or who cannot safely distance from household contacts at higher risk, by providing options such as virtual/distance learning.
+(See Appendix F)

 School Closure and Subsequent Reopening: The Catholic School Department, in consultation with Public Health, will determine if a partial or full school closure is needed based on guidance and recommendations from CDPH.
 Both the school and the county must meet current state guidance to reopen.
 The most current state guidance is: